MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 * **Sign out a user**.
 Enables you to sign out the currently signed in user.
 * **Call custom code**.
 Enables you to call your own custom code.

-For detailed information and examples, see the [Access external resources](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#access-external-resources) section in the Adaptive dialogs prebuilt actions article.
+For detailed information and examples, see the [Access external resources](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#access-external-resources) section in the __Actions in adaptive dialogs - reference guide__.

 ### Debugging options

 * **Log to console**.
 Writes to the console and optionally sends the message as a trace activity.
 * **Emit a trace event**.
 Used to sends a trace activity with te specified payload.

-For detailed information and examples, see the [Debugging options](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#debugging-options) section in the Adaptive dialogs prebuilt actions article.
+For detailed information and examples, see the [Debugging options](../adaptive-dialog/adaptive-dialog-prebuilt-actions.md#debugging-options) section in the __Actions in adaptive dialogs - reference guide__.

 ## Additional Information